 Want to win FREE REGISTRATION for the Conference?
 Check out our ongoing Social Media Contest!

 Apply Now for the 2017 JALD!

 Applications are now open for the 2017 Japanese American Leadership Delegation (JALD) program!
 This program provides the opportunity for a select group of Japanese American leaders from across the U.S. to travel to Japan to engage with Japanese leaders in the business, government, academic, non-profit and cultural sectors.
 The Japanese Ministry of Foreign Affairs (MOFA), represented in the U.S. by the Embassy of Japan in Washington, DC and 16 consulate general offices, sponsors the program.
 USJC provides administration and organization for the program.

 Please see the Japanese American Leadership Delegation webpage for more information.
 The application deadline for this year is September 23, 2016.
 Trip dates are March 3-11, 2017, with a mandatory pre-trip orientation (January 20-21, 2017) in Los Angeles.

 Staffing Update: New Digital Communications Specialist

 Aya Maher has joined our Washington, DC staff as Digital Communications Specialist.
 Ms. Maher has extensive experience working in journalism, media relations and digital media.
 Prior to joining USJC, Ms. Maher worked as a White House reporter for The Asahi Shimbun for six years and managed the production of a digital gastrotourism guide to Japan for Roads & Kingdoms, Microsoft and Anthony Bourdain.
-Ms. Maher was raised in Tokyo, Fukuoka and Fairfax, VA and is bilingual and bicultural.
+Ms. Maher was raised in Tokyo, Fukuoka and Virginia and is bilingual and bicultural.
 Ms. Maher holds a B.A. in International Relations from Waseda University.

 Members Pay Tribute to Ted Namba